 But the precautions of General Lane were rendered useless.
 Shortly after leaving the hacienda, the party came upon a Mexican gentleman travelling in his coach with a number of servants, under a passport from General Smith, as governor of Mexico.
-He was allowed to continue his journey unmolested, but through his instrumentality, a message being probably conveyed through some secret though more direct path, Santa Anna was apprised of his danger; and when the Americans entered the town with their jaded horses, at daylight on the 22nd, they found that he had made his escape.\ The main object of the expedition was thus defeated, without fault or neglect on the part of any concerned.
+He was allowed to continue his journey unmolested, but through his instrumentality, a message being probably conveyed through some secret though more direct path, Santa Anna was apprised of his danger; and when the Americans entered the town with their jaded horses, at daylight on the 22nd, they found that he had made his escape.
+The main object of the expedition was thus

+In a letter to the Minister of War, dated at Cascatlan, February 1st, 1848, Santa Anna says that he was informed of the approach of General Lane, nearly two hours before the latter reached Tehuacan; and while he was engaged in preparing a note, requesting that a passport might be sent to him, to enable him to leave the country.
+He also defeated, without fault or neglect on the part of any concerned.
 General Lane accordingly took possession of the military property of Santa Anna, in the absence of its owner, and on the 23rd instant directed his course towards the beautiful valley and town of Orizaba, which is situated in the centre of a romantic and fertile district, chiefly inhabited, however, by bandits, in time of peace, and guerilleros in time of war.
 On the 24th, General Lane entered Orizaba, the ayuntamiento of which surrendered the town without resistance.
 White flags were displayed from every house, as the Americans marched through the streets.
 Several days were spent here in recovering plundered property, and the command then set out on their return, arriving at the sapital on the 10th of February.